nathanlewan/express-api-scaffold/README.md

 const scaffolding = scaffold('./.env')

-// log out the .env derived environment variables console.log(scaffolding.globalEnvironment)
+// log out the .env derived environment variables console.log(process.env.globalEnvironment)

 // call your route
 scaffolding.serverApp.use('/examples', routes.example())

 // logging example
-scaffolding.logger.info('test')
+process.env.logger.info('test')
 </code>
 ```
-environment variables can be set using a .env file
+environment variables can be set using a .env file, and will be added to process.env.scaffolding.globalEnvironment
 - **hostname**: [name of server]
 - **port**: [port of server]
 - **webProtocol**: [http/https]